UCF/Main-Site-Theme/readme.markdown

 ## Installation Requirements

+WordPress 4.2 is required (primarly for access to wp-a11y accessibility script).

 * Make sure that all two- and three-column pages are correctly assigned sidebar menu widgets when content is imported.
 Menus, when imported, should maintain a common naming schema ('More Information - Page Name', 'Secondary Nav - Page Name', etc.)
 * Add cron job for jobs/feedback-mailer.php to run weekly for feedback emails.
 The job should use wget to request the file, and the URL should have a 'secret' param with a value that is identical to the value set for the 'Weekly Feedback Email Key' Theme Options setting.
 * Make sure that the 'Weekly Feedback Email Key' Theme Options setting is set and that Email Recipients have been specified.